TPS and ETH Zurich Collaborative Exhibit September 8 thru October 15

 About the author

-Melissa Farlow and Randy Olson are photojournalists in the documentary tradition.
-Their work has taken them to 50 countries over the past 20 years.
-Even though they are published in LIFE, GEO, Smithsonian and other magazines, they have primarily worked on 50 projects for the National Geographic Society.
-They normally work individually, but have co-produced National Geographic magazine stories on northern California, American national parks, and the Alps.
-They photographed the southern United States for a book by Collins Publishing and have collaborated on over 70 books by various publishers.
+Randy Olson is a photographer in the social-documentary tradition.
+He often works with his wife, Melissa Farlow, and their assignments have taken them to over 50 countries in the past 30 years.
+Although they are published in LIFE, GEO, Smithsonian and other magazines, they have primarily photographed projects for the National Geographic Society.
+They work individually, but have also co-produced National Geographic magazine stories on northern California, American National Parks, and the Alps.
+They photographed the southern United States for a book by Collins Publishing, and have collaborated on over 70 books by various publishers.
+After teaching at the University of Missouri, they have been consistent contributors as faculty to the Missouri Photo Workshop created by the MU professor who coined the term “photojournalism.”